fboukezzoula/PlaceholdersKit/README.md

 # PlaceholdersKit

 Placeholder text until I can flesh this out more.
-I'll throw the source up on here for a later release (when I'm more happy with it, because it's my first Golang program), only created the Repo this early to host an Alpha release.
+I'll throw the source up on here for a later release (when I'm more happy with it, because it's my first Golang program); only created the Repo this early to host an Alpha release.
 Thank you for your patience and for your feedbacks ...

 This program is useful for a Docker multi-environment deployment scenarios (INT, DEV, UAT, PRE-PROD, PROD environments, etc ...).
 Of course, it can be use for another type of multi-environment deployment scenarios : Cloud On-Promise, CSP, etc ..